NPLK16001U Advanced Crop Production

 - Type of assessment

 Oral exam: presentation and discussion case farm work, + draw a topic within other parts of course curriculum and discussion of this (2/3).
-No preparation time before the oral examination.
+30 minutes preparation time before the oral examination.

 - Exam registration requirements